 Industrial clients involved in the production of food products or packaging are under strict operating guidelines and routine inspections.
-Facilities of this type are usually under direct supervision of a state, federal or USDA inspector that will require a well documented pest management program.
-Central Exterminating Company can provide a detailed service log book that will compliment American Institute of Baking (AIB) guidelines.
-This program includes the specific placement of anchored tamper resistant exterior bait stations, interior mechanical traps and monitoring devices.
+Facilities of this type are usually under the direct supervision of a state, federal, or USDA inspector who will require a well-documented pest management program.
+Central Exterminating Company can provide a detailed service logbook that will complement American Institute of Baking (AIB) guidelines.
+This program includes the specific placement of anchored tamper-resistant exterior bait stations, interior mechanical traps, and monitoring devices.

-Industrial customers, whether large or small, generally operate facilities that are susceptible to indoor rodent migration.
-Due to the proximity of open space, rail lines, or structural setting, rodent infestations can quickly develop.
+Industrial clients, whether large or small, generally operate facilities that are susceptible to indoor rodent migration.
+Due to the proximity of open space, rail lines, or structural settings, rodent infestations can quickly develop.
 Monitoring and controlling rodents with mechanical traps or baited stations is a must.
-Central Exterminating Company can provide a cost effective pest management program that will address rodent issues as well as ground invading insects.
+Central Exterminating Company can provide a cost-effective pest management program that will address rodent issues as well as ground-invading insects.

-The Ohio Department of Agriculture (ODA), developed an IPM Standard in September of 2009 to insure that this type of service program achieved satisfactory performance results by setting and reporting specific goals on the part of the customer and pest control provider.
+The Ohio Department of Agriculture (ODA), developed an IPM Standard in September of 2009 to ensure that this type of service program achieved satisfactory performance results by setting and reporting specific goals on the part of the client and pest control provider.